theffapanda/MCC-Troubleshooting/README.md

 6. Relaunch MCC

 This should get you past this server issue until Halo Studios can work out the issues on their end.
 Take care!

+**Added November 3rd 2025**

+If the above methods don't work, on the Gray Box hit Escape and then click "Cancel" in the offered choices (Don't click Retry, it will begin the loop again).
+This may take you directly to the main menu and fix the issue.

 <h1>Can't find games when searching Matchmaking (Microsoft Store Version)</h1>
 <del>This version of the game is still broken as of September 2nd 2025.
 It broke on February 28th 2025.